jon-xu/scSplit/README.md

    *b) This step is memory consuming, and the RAM needed is highly dependent on the quantity of SNVs from last step and the number of cells.
 As a guideline, a matrix with 60,000 SNVs and 10,000 cells might need more than 30GB RAM to run, please allow enough RAM resource for running the script.

-   *c) Common SNPs from 1000 Genome project can be used to filter the matrices to improve prediction accuracy:
+   *c) Common SNPs (e.g. Human ones from 1000 Genome project) can be used to filter the matrices to improve prediction accuracy:

         hg19: ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/

         hg38: http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000_genomes_project/release/20190312_biallelic_SNV_and_INDEL/

+        To process the genotype files, either download per-chromosome files and concatenate them using bcftools or the whole genome file, take the first two columns of the vcf file and replace the tab with colon sign so that each line is one SNV, e.g. "1:10177".
+Then filter the matrices generated in the last step ("ref_filtered.csv" and "alt_filtered.csv") with the list of common SNVs and use them as reference and alternative matrices as inputs for scSplit run.

 ##### 4. Exectuion and verification of demultiplexing
    *a) Use the two generated allele counts matrices files to demultiplex the cells into different samples.
 Doublet sample will not have the same sample ID every time, which will be explicitly indicated in the log file*